 Once a project has been approved, it should generally be completed before another application is submitted within the same category.
-Emergency projects should be completed and closed within 18 months of grant award.
+Emergency projects and infrastructure planning projects should be completed and closed within 18 months of grant award.
 Other projects are expected to be completed and closed within 24 months of grant award.
 An inability to complete a project within the grant period may be taken into consideration on future grant requests.

 All applicants must demonstrate the ability to properly operate and maintain their systems as well as any RIA-funded improvements.
 The results of RIA's Utility Viability Tool may be used to document this.
-State law requires municipalities and counties to conduct annual audits.
+State law requires municipalities and counties to conduct annual audit or financial statements.
 If an audit is listed as delinquent on the Office of the State Treasurer's website, an RIA grant may not be awarded or may be conditioned upon compliance with the audit requirements.